-In fact, the radio was the first and only piece of technology capable of communicating in real-time to mass audiences.
-And even with the advancement in how we consume information and stay informed, the radio still has an important play in most people’s lives.
+The radio was the first and only piece of technology capable of communicating in real-time to mass audiences.
+And even with the advancement in how we consume information and stay informed, the radio still has an important play in most people's lives.

-In fact, the radio has easily absorbed many of the technological advances, making it even more powerful, useful, and versatile than ever.
+The radio has easily absorbed many of the technological advances, making it even more powerful, useful, and versatile than ever.

 Survival Tips: 7 Top Features of the Best Emergency Radio

 It is expected that every family, especially those who are facing the potential for a natural disaster (such as a hurricane, tornado, storms, floods, and wildfires), need to have an emergency radio easily accessible.

 One of the best reasons is that radio, unlike mobile phones, can receive a wider range of signals, especially those that are local.
 Since mobile phones are limited to receiving signals from their respective network operators only, their users have a greater tendency to be disconnected if their signal provider (satellite) is damaged.